JeuTheIdit/homelab-wiki/compute/proxmox-ve/guides.md

 ssh-keygen -t ed25519 -a 100
 ```

 That generates an ssh key pair and will ask you for the location to store the keys.
-Keep the default which should be `/root/.ssh` if you are using a Debian based system as root, `/home/{user}/.ssh` if you are using a Debian based system as a user other than root, or the home directory `{user}\.ssh\` for Windows.
+Keep the default which should be `/root/.ssh` if you are using a Debian based system as root, `/home/{user}/.ssh` if you are using a Debian based system as a `{user}` other than root, or the home directory `{user}\.ssh\` for Windows.

 > [!NOTE]
 > Why Ed25519?